Qazzian/Pypulous/README.md

 	    * end the game

 ## TODO
+   * sort out the module/package convention
+	  * having read https://docs.python.org/3/tutorial/modules.html I think I need to get rid of the src directory and refrence other modules from the package root. this should prevent the failures I'm seeingin the unit tests.
+   * fix the unit tests.
+   * continue refactoring the modules, splitting the classes into their own module files.
+   * plan an event driven system
+	  * need to look at pythin events vs pygame events.
+	      * Looks like pygame events are designed for UI and will stop registering events when the queue gets to a certain size.

    * create a landscape
 	    * concept of land & water
 			* height map
 			* generator
   * Houses
     * Need to grow based on the area they have available to them
 	* building them needs to take into account the area cultivated by existing houses
 	* mark squares as cultivated by specific houses & tribes
 	* cannot cultivate sloping areas of the landscape
   * Natives
     * ???
   * Teams
 	* How does the power meter grow?
 	* Show population meters
   * Interface
 	* God powers
 		* Move the idol
 		* create knight
 		* Raise lower land (at the corners)
 		* Swamp
 		* earthquake
 		* Rain of fire
 		* volcano
 		* flood
 		* Armageddon
 		* Info icon
 	* Team Goal setting
 		* build/fight/idol
 	* Options
 	* save/load games
 	* Multiplayer
 	* Sounds/music